-St. George Drug Crimes Attorney
+St. George Drug Crime Lawyer

 In 2018, Utah state legislators passed the Utah Medical Cannabis Act, a more tightly-controlled, bipartisan replacement for Proposition 2.
 The new legislation allows certain individuals to obtain and use quality-controlled medical marijuana products from licensed pharmacists in specified doses.

 Though progressive, the law is still restrictive.
 Possession of cannabis is still illegal in Utah, as is smoking it for recreational purposes.
 Those convicted of cannabis-related crimes could face serious penalties, including driver’s license revocation of up to six months in addition to fines, court costs, and potential jail time.

-The non-approved sale of cannabis in Utah involves particularly harsh penalties.Depending on the unique factors involved in your situation, you could face the following penalties for possession of marijuana in Utah:
+The non-approved sale or possession of cannabis in Utah involves particularly harsh penalties.Depending on the unique factors involved in your situation, you could face varying penalties for possession of marijuana in Utah

 - A Class B misdemeanor for possession under 1 ounce